Pinafore/ml-hw/feat_eng/assign.md

 How this Assignment is Graded (35+ points)
 ------------------------------

-25 points of your score will be generated from your performance on the the classification competition on Kaggle.
+15 points of your score will be generated from your performance on the the classification competition on Kaggle.
 The performance will be evaluated on accuracy on a held-out test set.

 You should be able to significantly improve on the baseline system (as reported by the Kaggle system).
 If you can do much better than your peers, you can earn extra credit (up to 15 points).
-Your writeup explanation is worth 10 points.
+Your writeup explanation is worth 20 points.

+Unlike previous homeworks, the writeup is worth relatively more of this assignment and will be graded with more scrutiny.
+Do not shirk this part of the assignment.
+Make sure your fulfill all of the the requirements of the writeup.

 Questions / Hints
 ----------------